 - Make sure to ask the SII agent for a password so you can log into the SII website to keep an eye on the process.

-If you have business in Chile to go along with your new RUT number, you’ll likely need to transfer money there from an overseas account.
 If you want to move money quickly, safely and without any hidden costs, give TransferWise a try.
 TransferWise allows you to move money at the real mid-market rate - which is the exchange rate you’ll see on Google - without any rate markups, which you may be liable to when you make an international transfer with your bank.
 All you pay with Transferwise is a small, fair transfer fee that’s spelled out upfront.
 If you aren’t sure if your bank is giving you a good rate, you can compare rates with the help of an online currency converter.

 TransferWise also offers borderless multi-currency accounts, which allow users to send, receive and manage money in multiple global currencies all at once.